 UNESCO-listed ruins of the Vijayanagara Empire spread across a surreal boulder landscape

-What is the best time of year to visit attractions in India?
+When is the best season to visit attractions in India?

 October to March for most of India (cool, dry, minimal rain).
 June-September for Ladakh and high Himalayas (rain shadow).
 July-August for Valley of Flowers bloom.